mconcas/euca2ools_doc/user_guide.md

 "euca-describe-keypairs"
 ------------------------
-This lists all the keypairs you have created.
+This command lists all the keypairs you have created.

 "euca-describe-images" List the VM images available.
 ----------------------------------------------------